-The following DMI fungicides are used for black sigatoka control: difenoconazole, epoxiconazole, fenbuconazole, flutriafol, metconazole, propiconazole, tebuconazole, tetraconazole, triadimenol.
+The following DMI fungicides are used for black sigatoka control: difenoconazole, epoxiconazole, fenbuconazole, flutriafol, metconazole, mefentrifluconazole, propiconazole, tebuconazole, tetraconazole, triadimenol.

 Shifting of DMI sensitivity over the baseline sensitivity has been observed up to 2009.
-Monitoring data presented over the past 13 years including results from 2019 to 2021 showed that sensitivity has stabilized in Ecuador, Colombia, Guatemala, Costa Rica, and Honduras with regional variability.
-In Philippines, stable and generally sensitive situation has been reported in the period between 2014 and 2020.
-In 2018, decreased sensitivity was observed in Belize, no data were presented for this country in 2022.
+Monitoring data presented over the past 15 years including results from 2022 to 2023 showed that sensitivity has stabilized in Ecuador, Belize, Colombia, Guatemala, Costa Rica, and Honduras with regional variability.
+First monitoring data presented for Mexico showed as well a stable situation and homogeneous sensitivity distribution.
+In Philippines, stable and generally sensitive situation has been reported in the period between 2022 and 2023, with some variability dependent on the active ingredient.